-Crossing the dunes, the unspoiled beach at Canaveral National Seashore has a special feeling about it, and it’s all yours.
+Crossing the dunes, the unspoiled beach at Canaveral National Seashore has a special feeling about it.

 There’s not a soul in sight, but even if there were, there’s plenty of space.
-Kick off your shoes and stay awhile.
+Kick off your shoes.

-This is Canaveral National Seashore, the longest undeveloped beach in Florida, 24 miles of pristine coastal sanctuary for people and wildlife.
+This is Canaveral National Seashore, the longest unspoiled beach in Florida, 24 miles of pristine coastal sanctuary for people and wildlife.

-I have been visiting this park since the mid-70s, returning often to swim and sun or fish in the surf, fly fishing around the oyster bars in the Indian River Lagoon, kayaking around unspoiled back-country islands, and hiking nature trails through subtropical coastal hammocks.
+I have been visiting this park since the mid-1970s, returning often to swim and sun, fish in the surf, fly fishing around the oyster bars in the Mosquito Lagoon, kayaking around islands in the backcountry, and hiking through coastal hammocks.

 Canaveral National Seashore is a food factory for wildlife, an amazing terrestrial and marine ecosystem that supports a diversity of creatures who inhabit its dunes, hardwood hammocks, unspoiled islands and lagoons.

 On your drive along the six-mile beach road, you probably saw an armadillo scurry into the scrub, or perhaps you saw a white-tailed deer while hiking the Castle Windy Trail.

 On the beach, you will almost certainly spot a sea turtle nest during spring, summer and fall.
 Each year, thousands are identified here.

 The two entrances to Canaveral National Seashore are through New Smyrna Beach on the north end, Titusville and Merritt Island National Wildlife Refuge on the south end.
 The entrance roads do not meet in the middle.
 On both sides, they dead end, leaving a six-mile stretch of untouched beach in between.